 There is to be no loitering on school grounds at any time.
+All students must leave campus by 4 p.m. if not supervised.

 Telephone

 Students cannot be disturbed during school hours for telephone messages unless it is a case of extreme emergency such as illness, death in the family, etc. Reminders of appointments, change in transportation home, etc., will be posted on the student's locker.
 Parents, employers, and other persons are asked to cooperate in this regard.